triggr/social-media-post-manager/instructions.md

 1. **Deploy to GitHub Pages**:

 - Deploy the app to GitHub Pages and configure automatic deployment on push to `master`.

 2. **Enhanced Filtering and Sorting**:

 - Add filters to display specific post types or sort by length of title/body.

 3. **Data Transformation Challenge**:

 - Use transformations to show stats like the total counts for each post type and average word count.

 4. **Advanced URL Validation**:

 - Use regex for robust URL validation in `imageUrl` and `videoUrl`.

 5. **Responsive Design**:

 - Style with SASS/LESS and make the app mobile-friendly.

+6. **Fancy UI**

+- Make the UI really nice and clean!

 ---